-Crown are an international moving company specialising in storage, overseas moving, movers insurance, relocation services and lots more.
+Let us help you plan your relocation and discover everything Houston has to offer.
+Crown are an international relocations company, specialising in international removals, storage, overseas moving, movers insurance, relocation services and lots more.
 We will even relocate your vehicle and pets!

-The home of NASA's Mission Control Center, Houston is the fourth-largest city in the United States of America, with an estimated population of some 2.2 million.
-It’s said there’s no place quite like Houston with its mix of world-class arts, booming business, professional sports teams and award-winning cuisine.
+The home of NASA’s Mission Control Center, Houston is the fourth-largest city in the United States of America, with an estimated population of some 2 million.
+It’s said there’s no place quite like Houston with its mix of world-class arts, booming business, professional sports teams award-winning cuisine and southern hospitality.

-Houston’s development was due to its role as a transport hub through the Port of Houston and the railways for the region’s cotton and timber products and at the turn of the 20th century, the discovery of oil in 1901 helped transform the city.
-From the mid-twentieth century onwards Houston became the home of the Texas Medical Center (the world's largest concentration of health-care and research institutions), and the Johnson Space Center where the NASA's Mission Control Center is located.
+Houston’s development was due to its role as a transport hub through the Port of Houston and the railways for the region’s cotton and timber products.
+The discovery of oil in 1901 helped transform the identity of the city.
+From the mid-twentieth century onwards Houston became the home of the Texas Medical Centre (the world’s largest concentration of health-care and research institutions), and the Johnson Space Centre where NASA’s original Apollo Mission Control Centreer is located.